 My First Duffel Bag

-That duffel served me well.
+Ultimately, my first duffel served me well.
 It was at once durable, indestructible and it had my name stitched on it (and Lt.
 Gosling, the previous owner, had his name stenciled on the duffel and for reasons unknown returned it to the Army supply store.)
 As good as it was, the duffel bag was impractical for anything other than schlepping one's gear from base to base.
-Like every soldier before me, I kept it when I left the military, but it's long gone now, inadvertently left behind at the home of an ex-girlfriend along with other keepsakes like CDs.
-(Now I'm just somebody she used to know.)
+Like every soldier before me, I kept it when I left the military, but it's long gone now.
+(Now I'm just somebody that she used to know.)

-And, don't hesitate to check out the duffel bags Boarding Pass makes.
+In the meantime, don't hesitate to check out the duffel bags Boarding Pass makes.
 We happen to like ours a lot.

 Mike Arnot is the founder of Boarding Pass NYC.